 1. Search is a sustainable channel

-With search traffic, you don’t have to keep paying money for clicks or to post every day.
+With search traffic, you don’t have to keep paying money for clicks or to post every single day.

 Don’t get me wrong – advertising and social are valuable.
-In fact, the brand awareness that ads generate can directly feed into your organic search traffic!
+In fact, the brand awareness that ads generate can directly contribute to your organic search traffic!

 But when you pause a campaign, the traffic stops dead.

 If you stop spending hours a week writing social media posts and taking Instagram photos, the traffic dries up.